Classification of homogeneous functors in manifold calculus: How our classification is related to that of Weiss

 Combining Theorem~\ref{thm:wchf} and Proposition~\ref{prop:fiber}, we get that the classification of the objects of $\mcalf_{kA}(\om; \text{Top})$ (see Definition~\ref{defn:fkom}) amounts to the classification of fibrations over $F_k(M)$ with a section $s$ near the fat diagonal, and whose fiber is homotopy equivalent to $A$.
 Note that in the case $k=1$ the fat diagonal is empty, and we just look at fibrations over $M$ with fiber $A$.

 We now explain a connection to our classification result.
 As usual, $\mcalm$ is an arbitrary simplicial model category, and $A$ is an object of $\mcalm$.
 Assume that $A$ is both fibrant and cofibrant.
 Let $\haut A$ be the simplicial monoid of self weak equivalences $A \stackrel{\sim}{\to} A$.
 Define B$\haut A:= \overline{W}\haut A$, where $\overline{W}$ is the functor from \cite[p.
 87]{may92} or \cite[p.
 269]{goe_jar09}.
 (Note that $\overline{W}$ lands in the category of simplicial sets.)
 We still denote by B$\haut A$ the geometric realization of B$\haut A$.
 So depending on the context, $\text{Bhaut}A$ should be interpreted as either a simplicial set or a topological space.
-We have the following two conjectures.

-\begin{conj} Let $\mcalm$ be a simplicial model category, and let $A \in \mcalm$ be an object which is both fibrant and cofibrant.
+We have the following two conjectures. \begin{conj} Let $\mcalm$ be a simplicial model category, and let $A \in \mcalm$ be an object which is both fibrant and cofibrant.
 Let $\ahd$ be the simplicial set from Section~\ref{ahd_subsection} constructed out of $A$, and let $\ah$ be its geometric realization.
 Then $\ah$ is weakly equivalent to $\emph{Bhaut} A$.
 That is, $\ah \simeq \emph{Bhaut} A$. \end{conj}

 \begin{conj} Let $\mcalm$ and $A$ be as in Conjecture~\ref{conj:ah_BhautA}.
-Then for any manifold $M$, \begin{enumerate} \item[(i)] if $k = 1$, there is a bijection $\mcalf_{1A}(\om; \mcalm)/we \ \cong \big[M, \emph{Bhaut} A\big]$, \item[(ii)] if $k \geq 2$ and $\mcalm$ has a zero object, there is a bijection $\fkam /we \ \cong \big[F_k(M), \emph{Bhaut} A\big]$. \end{enumerate} \end{conj}
+Then for any manifold $M$, \begin{enumerate} \item[(i)] if $k = 1$, there is a bijection $\mcalf_{1A}(\om; \mcalm)\slash \textgoth{w} \ \cong \big[M, \emph{Bhaut} A\big]$, \item[(ii)] if $k \geq 2$ and $\mcalm$ has a zero object, there is a bijection $\fkam \slash \textgoth{w} \ \cong \big[F_k(M), \emph{Bhaut} A\big]$. \end{enumerate} \end{conj}

 One way to get the latter is to prove Conjecture~\ref{conj:ah_BhautA} and then use our Theorem~\ref{main_thm}.
 When $\mcalm$ is the category of spaces, we have that B$\haut A$ classifies fibrations with fiber homotopy equivalent to $A$ (see \cite[Corollary 9.5]{may75}).